 - operating and administration expenses directly related to the delivery of activities.

 Examples include:

 - computer / IT / website / software

 - utilities

 - insurance

 - postage

 - stationery and printing

 - travel/accommodation costs for domestic travel for the purposes of stakeholder consultation, training delivery and liaising with the department

 - graphic design and branding

 - activity development and implementation

 - engaging and consulting with stakeholders and the community

+- contributing to the impact evaluation of the grant activities

 - developing and implementing regional plans and/or strategic plans

 - sharing tools and resources

 - leading webinars and/or Communities of Practice.